emmanuelq2/Principles-of-Machine-Learning/Tree-and-Ensemble-Methods/README.md

 ## Videos

-Videos introducing the principles and techniques of model improvement can be found in the links below:
+Videos introducing the principles of decision trees and ensemble methods can be found in the links below:

 **Introduction to Decision Trees**